Synchronising primitive groups of diagonal type exist: Analysis

 As a result, design-orthogonality of subsets of $\Omega$ with respect to $\mathcal{A}$ is equivalent to design-orthogonality with respect to $\mathcal{B}$. \begin{proof}[Proof of Proposition \ref{prop:FewerGraphs}] Let $C$ be a clique and $S$ be a coclique of $\Gamma_I$ for $I \subseteq \{\cc{6}, \cc{2}, \cc{3}, \cc{7A}, \cc{7B}, \cc{7C}, \cc{13A}, \cc{13B}\}$ such that $|C|\cdot |S|=1092$.
 Then by Theorem \ref{thm:CliquesInSchemes}, $S$ and $C$ are design-orthogonal with respect to the association scheme $\mathcal{A}$.
 However, we have shown that $\mathcal{A}$ and $\mathcal{B}$ have the same projection matrices over the rationals, and so $C$ and $S$ must also be design-orthogonal with respect to $\mathcal{B}$.
 Applying Theorem \ref{thm:CliquesInSchemes} again, we discover that $C$ and $S$ must be a maximum clique and coclique, respectively, for some $\Gamma_{I'}$ for $I' \subseteq \{\cc{6}, \cc{2}, \cc{3}, \cc{7}, \cc{13}\}$. \end{proof}

-Moreover, we have demonstrated that we can apply the MacWilliams transform with respect to $\mathcal{B}$ (rather than $\mathcal{A}$) to determine design-orthogonality, and hence non-separation of a $G$-invariant graph $\Gamma_I$.
+Proposition \ref{prop:FewerGraphs} means that we need only take unions of some $G$-invariant graphs (and thus consider fewer $G$-invariant graphs in total) when determining whether or not $G$ is non-separating.
+This reduction in $G$-invariant graphs corresponds to an association scheme, $\mathcal{B}$, which is a fusion of the association scheme determined by all the $G$-invariant graphs, $\mathcal{A}$.
+Moreover, we have also demonstrated that we can apply the MacWilliams transform with respect to $\mathcal{B}$ (rather than $\mathcal{A}$) to determine design-orthogonality, and hence non-separation of a $G$-invariant graph, $\Gamma_I$.
 We do so now to eliminate many of the remaining $15$ (complementary pairs of) graphs of Proposition \ref{prop:FewerGraphs}.